iliur/Matchmaking_Prediction/README.md

 ---

 ## Brief
 Small MVP to explore matchmaking algorithms and how machine learning can be applied in this field.
-This project can be expanded to anything to do with matchmaking even beyond League (I.e. Other Riot Games, Chess, Soccer (or any sports betting), etc)
+This project can be expanded to anything to do with matchmaking even beyond League (I.e. Other Riot Games, Chess, Soccer (or any sports betting), etc).
 League was only chosen due to Riot's easy-to-use API and largely available data.

 ---